 - Dead accurate.

-- Is retailed at a reasonable price point.
+- Retailed at a reasonable price point.

 Click here to check out the Ancel BA101 on Amazon yourself.